guidominguesnk/scss-boilerplate/README.md

 }
 ```
 **Focus Styling** `focus.scss`
-This mixin provides a consistent and customizable styling for focused elements.
-It enhances the user experience by defining a clear and visible focus state.
-You can choose between light and dark focus styles, with an optional border and box-shadow configuration.
+Enhance the user experience by providing consistent and customizable styling for focused elements.
+Choose between light and dark focus styles with optional border and box-shadow configurations.
 ```scss
 .input-field {
   @include focus(light);